-Taught by a cream-of-the-crop selection of visiting yoga teachers, our intensives draw serious yoga students and yoga teachers from all over the world.
+Taught by a cream-of-the-crop selection of guest teachers, our intensives draw serious yoga students and yoga teachers from all over the world.
 Intensives offer yoga students the opportunity to spend four or more days absorbed in learning about and experiencing yoga with a respected international yoga teacher.

 May 2015, Les Passeroses, Nonac, France